 This sticker allows you to tag anyone in your story, when someone then clicks on the sticker, they are then taken to that profile.

-You can @mention your own account in your Instagram Story, and then people will be taken to your profile where your bio can have a short CTA that’s similar to what your Insta Story CTA was with an arrow or hand pointing to your link in bio.
+You can @mention your own account in your Instagram Story, and then people will be taken to your profile where your bio can have a short CTA that’s similar to what your Insta Story CTA was with an arrow or hand pointing to your link in the bio.

 Here’s how it works: